MKS-01/pizow/README.md

 ### `setup-nas.sh`

-Turns your Pi into a NAS using a USB pendrive.
+Turns your Pi into a NAS using any USB storage drive.

 ```bash
 # Run from your Mac (auto-forwards to Pi via SSH)